Incredible innovations that are changing travel as we know it

 Eviation

-It’s estimated that the aviation industry accounts for around 2% of all global human-induced CO2 emissions and some savvy companies are dreaming up ways to combat the problem.
-Israeli company Eviation has created the world’s first all-electric passenger plane, Alice: the award-winning aircraft operates on a battery and produces zero emissions.
+It’s estimated that the aviation industry accounts for around 2.5% of all global human-induced CO2 emissions, and some savvy companies are dreaming up ways to combat the problem.
+Eviation has created the world’s first all-electric passenger plane, Alice.
+This award-winning aircraft operates with a battery and produces zero emissions.
+It completed its first test flight in September 2022.

 An electric plane